sakthipriyan/sakthipriyan.com/src/2015/12/09/listing-s3-top-level-folders.md

 ## using simple Python code.
 aws, s3, export, code, boto, python

-Some time back I had to export list of top level folder in S3 storage.
+Some time back I had to export list of top level folders in a S3 bucket.
-I used [python](https://www.python.org/) and [boto](https://github.com/boto/boto3) to do this work.
+I used [python](https://www.python.org/) and [boto](https://github.com/boto/boto3) to do this task.
-I think code is self explanatory.
+I think following code is self explanatory.

 	from boto.s3.connection import S3Connection